apptainer/singularity-userdocs/security.rst

 Remote Builder
 **************

-As mentioned earlier, the Singularity runtime prevents executing code with root-level permissions on the host system.
+As mentioned earlier, the apptainer runtime prevents executing code with root-level permissions on the host system.
 However, building a container requires elevated privileges that most shared environments do not grant their users.
 The `Build Service